syncfusion-content/xamarin-docs/Xamarin/Navigation-Drawer/Accessibility.md

 ---
 layout : post
-title : AutomationId support for Syncfusion NavigationDrawer control in Forms description : AutomationId to find and interact with inner elements in NavigationDrawer.The SfNavigationDrawer control has built-in `AutomationId` for inner elements. platform : Xamarin.Forms control : SfNavigationDrawer documentation : ug
+title: AutomationId support for Syncfusion NavigationDrawer control in Forms
+description: AutomationId to find and interact with inner elements in NavigationDrawer.The SfNavigationDrawer control has built-in `AutomationId` for inner elements. platform : Xamarin.Forms control : SfNavigationDrawer documentation : ug